SBNSoftware/SBNSoftware.github.io/sbndcode_wiki/SBND_servers.md

-### General purpose: interactive nodes open to all SBND users(#General-purpose-interactive-nodes-open-to-all-SBND-users)
+### General purpose: interactive nodes open to all SBND users

 Access to these servers is via SSH with FNAL.GOV Kerberos credentials: